 The Santa Clara County FireSafe Council meets at 1:30 PM on the second Tuesday of each month.
 Homeowners, residents and representatives of all interested organizations are welcome!
 Meetings are usually held at fire stations or other members’ facilities.
 Please see our Meetings Page for the date and location of our next meeting.

 There are fire safe councils in most California counties and in some other states.
-See the list at Fire Safe Councils in California and then click on the council name for the contact information.
+Visit the California Fire Safe Council website, then scroll down to the Find a Local Fire Safe Council link for a map and contact information.

 8. How is the Santa Clara County FireSafe Council funded?